Loading...

 1. Learn about the lymphatic system , Lymphedema, Lipedema

-2. Learn exercise do's and don'ts , plus belly breathing, the fastest way to drain
+2. Learn exercise do's and don'ts , plus belly breathing, the fastest way to drain inflammation

 3. Learn self manual lymphatic drainage massage